LittleLadySunshine/fastly-postman/README.md

 ![Postman’s Newman Tool](/screenshots/usage_8.png?raw=true "Postman’s Newman Tool")

 **I have added to each request at least one assertion to test the status code.
 I wanted to keep the collection as simple as possible!
-Feel free to add as many assertions to the collection as you like and as necessary to meet your needs!**
+Feel free to add as many assertions to the collection as you like!**

 ## Contribute

 PRs accepted.
 I am open to suggestions in improving this library.

+## License

+Licensed under the [MIT License](LICENSE) © 2017 Philipp Schulte